 \subsection{Compared Algorithms}

-In experiments, we split target data into three parts: 1\% as labeled data (we will change the label ratio later in Sec. \ref{sec:sensitivity}), 79\% as unlabeled data, and the left 20\% as test data.
-To demonstrate the effectiveness of our method, we include four types of baselines for comparison in our experiments. \begin{itemize} \item \textit{Source only}: only use all the source data to train a classifier and directly evaluate it with the target test data. \item \textit{Target only}: only use little labeled data (i.e., 1\%) in the target domain to train a classifier and evaluate it with the target test data. \item \textit{Source \& Target Train Together}: put the source data and the labeled target data together as training data to learn a classifier. \item \textit{Source \& Target Transfer}: instead of training together, design specific transfer learning methods to transfer knowledge from the source domain to the target domain. \end{itemize}
+In our experiments, we split the target data into three parts: 1\% as labeled data (we will change the ratio in Sec. \ref{sec:sensitivity}), 79\% as unlabeled data, and 20\% as test data.
+To compare with our method \method, we implement four types of baselines. \begin{itemize} \item \textit{Source only}: train a classifier only with the source data and directly use it with the target test data. \item \textit{Target only}: train a classifier only with the target labeled data (i.e., 1\% of the target data) and use it with the target test data. \item \textit{Source \& Target Train Together}: put the source data and the labeled target data together as training data to learn a classifier. \item \textit{Source \& Target Transfer}: instead of training together, design specific transfer learning methods to transfer knowledge from the source domain to the target domain. \end{itemize}